miRTop/incubator/tewari/Reanalysis_ERCC.md

 ## Goals

-* Optimize GFF format definiation and usability
+* Optimize GFF format definition and usability
 * Detect methodology accuracy due to tools and some experimental step in the protocols.